Swiss Institute of Bioinformatics: History

 The institute was originally created to provide a framework for stable long-term funding for both the Swiss-Prot database and the Swiss EMBnet node.
 Swiss-Prot in particular went through a major funding crisis in 1996, which led the leaders of the five research groups active in bioinformatics in Geneva and Lausanne, Ron Appel, Amos Bairoch, Philipp Bucher, Victor Jongeneel and Manuel Peitsch to create SIB.
 Once created, the institute could then apply for funding under a Swiss law that allows the government to fund up to 50% of expenses of vital research and teaching infrastructures.

 The first director of the institute was Victor Jongeneel followed by Ernest Feytmans between 2001 and September 2007.
 From 1 October 2007 until July 2018, the institute was led by Ron Appel, one of its founding members.
-Between July 2018 and March 2022, the SIB is led by Christine Durinx and Ron Appel, as Joint Executive Directors.
-Starting 1st April 2022, Christophe Dessimoz will replace Christine Durinx as joint executive director.
+Between July 2018 and March 2022, the SIB was led by Christine Durinx and Ron Appel, as Joint Executive Directors.
+Starting 1st April 2022, Christophe Dessimoz replaced Christine Durinx as joint executive director.
+Since October 2022 Christophe Dessimoz is sole Executive Director, following the retirement of Ron Appel.